hardaatbaath/hardaatbaath/README.md

 # Hi there 👋, I am Hardaat Singh Baath
 ### I am a Deep Learning and Robotics Enthusiast

-I am a pre-final student at BITS Goa.
+I am a pre-final year undergraduate student pursuing a BE in Computer Science at BITS Pilani, Goa.
+I have actively worked in the field of **Robotics** and **Deep Learning** techniques.
 I am a driven and enthusiastic problem solver who likes to think outside the box.
 I work well with others and appreciate the value of collaboration.
+I am always eager to learn new things and explore new domains, and I don't allow temporary hurdles to stop me from doing that.
+I have led several teams for academic and non-academic projects.
-I am always eager to learn new things and explore new domains.
-I have worked in the field of Robotics and Applied ML.
-Teamwork is essential for success, and I always strive to support my team members.
-I enjoy solving problems creatively and taking on new challenges.
+I believe teamwork is essential for success, and I always strive to support my team members.

 <p align="center">
 <a href="https://hardaat-singh-baath.vercel.app/"><img src="https://img.icons8.com/color-glass/96/domain.png" width="35px" alt="mail"></a> &nbsp; &nbsp;